Recall Hits Roadblock - Yo! Venice

 “It’s an insult to the voters, an abuse of the electoral process, and a tremendous waste of taxpayer dollars,” Bonin wrote in a recent press release.

-The recall campaign now has until February 26th to gather 27,000 signatures from voters in District 11.
-If enough signatures are collected, an election will occur between July and September 2018.
+The Recall Bonin campaign now has to file a new Notice of Intent to be approved by the City Clerk.
+If approved, the campaign will have 120 days to gather 27,000 signatures from voters in District 11.
+Once these signatures are gathered, the Clerk will have 30 days to verify.
+City Council would then have 20 days to set an election date, which has to be between 88 and 125 days from then.
 There would be a ballot with a “yes/no” selection on whether or not to accept the recall, along with replacement candidates.
 Bonin could not be listed as a replacement candidate.
 The recall would be successful if a majority of voters accept the recall.
 The replacement candidate with the most votes would then assume office.

 Bonin is the chair of the L.A.
 City Council Transportation Committee, and has been at the forefront of multiple programs to reduce congestion and increase pedestrian safety in the district.
 These include Vision Zero, which aims to reduce pedestrian fatalities, and Measure M, which seeks to bolster the city’s public transit system to reduce traffic flow.